raspberrypilearning/pick-your-favourite/en/step_4.md

 --- task ---

-Add a new colour to `defaults.css`.
+Add a new colour to `default.css`.

 Open `style.css` and add a new selector for `#slot-1` using your third class name.